taylorc/OllieBear.Infrastructure.Logging/README.md

 ### Adding Logging table

-The script to add a Logs table is located here: vprc.infrastructure.logging\src\Infrastructure.Logging.Serilog\Script\CREATE_TABLE_LOGS.sql.
+The script to add a Logs table is located here: olliebear.infrastructure.logging\src\Infrastructure.Logging.Serilog\Script\CREATE_TABLE_LOGS.sql.

 Apply this script to the target database.